bkarakaya01/QuickXL/README.md

 # QuickXL

-QuickXL is a lightweight .NET library for generating Excel (.xlsx) files using the Open XML SDK.
-It provides a simple, fluent API to define columns, map your data, and export to a `byte[]` or stream, without relying on heavy interop or third‑party dependencies.
+QuickXL is a lightweight, zero-interop .NET library for generating and consuming Excel (`.xlsx`) files via the Open XML SDK.
+It exposes a simple, fluent API so you can:

+- Define your sheet name and data in code
+- Add columns by property selector (no reflection in the hot loop)
+- Automatically calculate column widths and apply basic styles
+- Export to `byte[]` or stream in a single call
+- Import rows back into `List<T>` via attribute-decorated POCOs
+-
 ## Supported Frameworks

 - .NET 8.0